BenjaminTuckerInstitute/Liberty/10/17/liberty.md

 *Teacher.* — Tommy, did you find out anything about the origin of the dollar mark?

-*Tommy.* — I asked paw about it, and lie said the straight lines stood for the pillars of society, and the crooked one for the way they got their money.
+*Tommy.* — I asked paw about it, and he said the straight lines stood for the pillars of society, and the crooked one for the way they got their money.

 ## Pointers for Comstock.